-On 21 January 2016, Defra approved a four-year grant settlement; for the Authority that covered the four-year period to 2019/20 and includes a 1.72% inflationary rise each year ensuring that the Authority's budgets will be protected in real terms over the four-year cycle.
-In March 2018, the Authority also agreed its Medium-Term Financial Plan to cover the period to March 2021 one year beyond the grant settlement period.
-A new grant settlement is expected in the comprehensive spending review when this is presented during the Autumn budget.
+On 21 January 2016, Defra approved a four-year grant settlement; for the Authority that covered the four-year period to 2019/20 and included a 1.72% inflationary rise each year, ensuring that the Authority's budgets were protected in real terms over that four-year cycle.
+In March 2019, the Authority also agreed its Medium-Term Financial Plan to cover the period to March 2022 two year beyond the grant settlement period.
+We have been advised by Defra of a new single-year grant settlement for 2020/21, with the same cash amount as 2019/20 (no inflationary rise), and that they then expect a full Comprehensive Spending Review to take place later in 2020.

-There are agreed protocols for consultation with the CFO on key decisions and advice to the Authority and its committees.
-The CFO attends meetings of the Authority's Executive Leadership Team, Managers' Forum and Executive Board in order to ensure a sound understanding of the organisation's key priorities and risks.
+There are agreed protocols for consultation with the Chief Finance Officer on key decisions and advice to the Authority and its Committees.
+The CFO attends meetings of the Authority's Executive Leadership Team, Strategic Leadership Team and Executive Board in order to ensure a sound understanding of the organisation's key priorities and risks.

 The role of the Monitoring Officer is performed in-house by the Senior Solicitor with a remaining nil-cost SLA with Hampshire County Council for any additional specialist legal support required.
-All such service level agreements are reviewed, and performance monitored.
+All such service level agreements are reviewed and their performance monitored.